YourBNC/znc/README.md

 Email contact: [mail@yourbnc.co.uk](mailto:mail@yourbnc.co.uk)
 Changelog from ZNC to our current custom build can be found [__here__](https://github.com/YourBNC/znc/compare/znc:master...master).

+PLEASE NOTE: THE WEBPANEL USED IS NOT THE ONE FOUND ON THIS REPO.

 ##Introduction##

 __YourBNC__ is a IRC Bouncer service which is based around you, and only the people.